-March 7-8, Cave Creek, Arizona
+March 7-9, Cave Creek, Arizona

 Saturday: Wild Foods

-6 mile hike in the desert foothills surrounded by saguaro cactus forests, riparian habitat and creek crossings to identify and harvest plants.
+6 mile hike in the desert foothills surrounded by saguaro cactus forests, riparian habitat and creek crossings to identify and harvest edible and medicinal plants.

 Medicine of the desert workshop where we will learn different extraction techniques and craft our own medicines from local wild desert plants.

-Limited to 8 people, must register by February 1.
+Limited to 10 people, must register by February 1.

 Step 1: Send payment via Venmo to @theforesttable OR PayPal to firstname.lastname@example.org